Vocational qualification course for young people

 DVV International strengthens the civil society and state commitment to non-formal adult education in Cambodia.

-Basic education: DVV International, in cooperation with the NGO Non-Timber Forrest Products has launched basic education measures for children and adults at the village level in the province of Ratanakiri.
-These offers are designed to help the participants to cope and to use for themselves the radical change to which their region has been subjected due to the rapidly advancing plantation economy.
+Basic education: DVV International, together with the non-governmental organisation Non-Timber Forest Products, NTFP, is implementing basic education measures for children and adults at the village level in Ratanakiri Province.
+These offers, which are especially aimed at ethnic minorities, are intended to help the participants cope with and benefit from the radical change their region is undergoing due to the rapidly advancing plantation economy.

 Country Office Cambodia

 Senior Desk Office South-East Asia: